ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/music-gurus-laney-guitar-amp-give-away.markdown

 section3-content: "<p>If you’re liking what you’re hearing… get ready to become a\
   \ rockstar because NME AAA is partnering with MusicGurus to give one lucky winner\
   \ a Laney GH30R-112 amp worth £750 plus a free Rockschool guitar course at a level\
-  \ that suits you.</p>\r\n<p>Enter the form below and show your inner musician side\
+  \ that suits you which includes many lessons!</p>\r\n<p>Enter the form below and\
-  \ with MusicGurus and this amazing prize!</p>\r\n<p>Good luck!</p>"
+  \ show your inner musician side with MusicGurus and this amazing prize!</p>\r\n\
+  <p>Good luck!</p>"
-entry-title: "Win a Laney Guitar Amp worth £750 PLUS amazing online guitar lessons\
+entry-title: "Win a Laney Guitar Amp worth £750 PLUS an amazing Rockschool guitar\
-  \ and learn how to play it with MusicGurus!"
+  \ course with MusicGurus!"
-entry-content: "Enter the draw to win a Laney Guitar Amp worth £750 and amazing online\
+entry-content: "Enter the draw to win a Laney Guitar Amp worth £750 and amazingRockschool\
-  \ guitar lessons to learn how to play it with MusicGurus by completing the form\
+  \ guitar course with MusicGurus by completing the form below before 23:59 on 30th\
-  \ below before 23:59 on 30th of August 2018."
+  \ of August 2018."
 has-winner: false
-prize-description: "A Laney Guitar Amp worth £750 PLUS amazing online guitar lessons\
+prize-description: "A Laney Guitar Amp worth £750 PLUS plus a free Rockschool guitar\
-  \ with MusicGurus."
+  \ course which includes many lessons."
 special-conditions: "Multiple entries are allowed up to one every day."
 ---